 Phonics and Early Reading

-At Dilton Marsh C of E Primary School, we aim for all our children to become fluent readers and writers and so teach reading through Little Wandle Letters and Sounds Revised which is a systematic and synthetic phonics programme.
-We begin teaching phonics in Reception and follow the Little Wandle Letters and Sounds Revised progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
+At Dilton Marsh C of E Primary School, we believe that all our children can become fluent readers and writers.
+This is why we teach reading through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.
+We start teaching phonics in Nursery/Reception and follow the Little Wandle Letters and Sounds Revised progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.

-We follow the Little Wandle Letters and Sounds Revised.
+We follow the Little Wandle Letters and Sounds Revised programme.